-Visitors should be made aware by the teacher of the school's protocols for dealing with any disclosures or distress shown by students during the session.
+Visitors should be made aware of the school's protocols for dealing with any disclosures or distress shown by students during the session.

-Teachers will be present at all times when such a visitor is in the class, and be ready to be an active participant in these sessions.
-If they believe that any content is unsuitable, the Teacher will step in to stop the session.
+Teachers will be present at all times when such a visitor is with students, and be ready to be an active participant in these sessions.
+If they believe that any content is unsuitable, the member of staff will step in to stop the session.
 They will ensure that they reflect on the learning from particular sessions with students and visitors, assessing the learning, and building skills to support and enable students to make healthy choices and to avoid risk-taking behaviour.
 Teachers should follow-up any unresolved issues or concerns and extend the learning begun by the visitor.